-As of the date of this annual report, certain local governments, including Beijing, Shanghai, Guangdong province and Jiangsu province have promulgated their local regulations relating to legal person registration and administration for private schools.
-Some local governments such as Beijing and Shanghai require the existing private schools to make a decision for their choice in registering as for-profit or non-for-profit schools within a specific time period.
-However, the national implementation regulations have yet to be introduced.
+As of the date of this annual report, most provincial governments in China have promulgated their local regulations relating to legal person registration and administration for private schools.
+Some local governments, such as the Beijing, Shanghai and Hebei governments, require the existing private schools to make a decision for their choice in registering as for-profit or non-for-profit schools within a specific time period.
+However, detailed rules at the national level have not been promulgated with respect to the registration of private schools.